 Newly appointed staff received induction training completed at the services office base over a five day period.
 This was followed by shadowing experienced colleagues until they felt safe to support people unsupervised.
+Staff spoken with told us the training covered everything they needed to know.

 Staff received regular training and were knowledgeable about their roles and responsibilities.
-They had the skills, knowledge and experience required to support people with their care and social needs.
-On the day of our inspection visit we observed five staff members attending the services office base to undertake 'Record Keeping' training.
-One staff member attending the training said, "We receive lot's of training to ensure we have the skills to support people."
+They had the skills, knowledge and experience required to support people with their care and support needs.